itskris2283/DevQuery/README.md

 2. Create a new database: `createdb devquery`
 3. Update the `DATABASE_URL` in your `.env` file with the connection string

+The application will **automatically create all required tables** when it connects to the database for the first time.
+No need to run any migration commands manually!

 ### PostgreSQL Connection on Windows

 If you're having issues connecting to PostgreSQL on Windows: